Little-known hot spot of world democracy on China’s doorstep

 The picturesque alleys of Jinning Township, Kinmen’s capital, give nothing away about the clashes of the political cultures.
 Coffee shops display posters with Communist chairman Mao as well as statues of Chinese nationalist dictator Chiang Kai-shek.

 At the end of the civil war in 1949, the general and his troops withdrew from continental China to Kinmen and later across the straits to mainland Taiwan.
-That war which cost more than five million lives still has great implications today.
+That war, which cost more than five million lives, still has great implications today.

 The Taiwanese people have managed to overcome the Chiang Kai-shek dictatorship with the help of democratic movements since the late 1970s.
 But China’s Red Army continued to bomb Kinmen for decades.

 Millions of artillery shells were fired across the bay from Xiamen.
 Some of them are now piled up outside the workshop of Master Wu in downtown Jinning.
-He and his team are taking literally the idea of turning swords into ploughshares, by forging steel knives from the war debris.
+He and his team are literally taking the idea of turning swords into ploughshares by forging steel knives from the war debris.

-However, Master Wu’s somewhat symbolic craft of Chinese-Taiwanese friendship can’t make forget Beijing’ s attempts to “reclaim” not only Kinmen but the whole of Taiwan.
+However, Master Wu’s somewhat symbolic craft of Chinese-Taiwanese friendship can’t make one forget Beijing’s attempts to “reclaim” not only Kinmen but the whole of Taiwan.

 China also refuses to accept Taiwan’s request for full membership of the United Nations.
 It is the only sovereign and self-governed country in the world kept outside the world organisation against its own will.